-Of all the Properties of Multiplication, this is one of the hardest to teach.
+Of all the Properties of Multiplication, this is one is challenging to teach!
 But it is one of the most important in not only achieving multiplication fluency but will be needed later for more complex math like Algebra.

 Conceptually, students need to understand decomposing a number, partial products, and writing equations.
 Not an easy task.
 Obviously, students need to be explicitly taught the Distributive Property of Multiplication.

-But whatever resources you use, once students are familiar with it, they can then practice the strategy for multiplication fluency for seven and eight.
+But whatever resources you use, once students are familiar with distributing, they can then practice the strategy for multiplication fluency for 7s and 8s.